 It stops right where it should.

-this clone” block at the bottom.
+and add a delete-this-clone block at the bottom.

-Test it out by clicking “create a clone” in the “control” menu.
+Test it out by clicking Create a Clone in the Control menu.

 The boulder should also do some of the same things

 That gives you a copy of just that part of the code,

 Click back to the boulder.

-That will make the boulders appear randomly just like the bugs.
+That will make the boulders appear randomly,

-to the top of the “when I start as a clone” stack.
+to the top of the when-I-start-as-a-clone stack.

 Test all your new code by clicking the flag.

-See if the boulders fall!
+See if the boulders fall.

 See if you can run away from them.